Junior Eurovision Song Contest 2020: Format

-For the first time in the history of the contest, the spokespersons announced their 12 points first, and then gave out their points from 1 to 10.
-This was due to the low amount of participating countries.

 Presenters

 On 7 October 2020, it was announced that Ida Nowakowska, Rafał Brzozowski, and Małgorzata Tomaszewska would host the contest.
 Nowakowska was the first person to host either the junior or adult contest two times in a row.
 Brzozowski is a Polish singer and TV presenter, and later represented Poland in the Eurovision Song Contest 2021.
 Tomaszewska is a co-host of The Voice of Poland.

-On 14 November 2020, journalist and TV host Mateusz Szymkowiak was confirmed as the host for the Opening Ceremony, which took place on the 23 November in Warsaw.
+On 14 November 2020, journalist and TV host Mateusz Szymkowiak was confirmed as the host for the Opening Ceremony, which took place on 23 November in Warsaw.
 Szymkowiak was the first person to host the Opening Ceremony of either the junior or adult contest two times in a row.

 Visual design

 The theme for the contest, #MoveTheWorld!, was revealed on 16 May 2020, during the broadcast of Eurovision: Europe Shine a Light by Junior Eurovision 2019 winner Viki Gabor.
-The EBU explained:
+The creative concept behind the slogan is the belief in children that "all important things are done by renowned people: scientists, astronauts, athletes and actors", celebrating the millions of people around the world perform their day-to-day duties with capability and care and the "collective power we hold together."